 After the hurricane, town officials talked about repairing the damaged pier before eventually deciding it would be safer to tear it down and build a new one.
 Then, in August 2017 the town’s leaders voted unanimously to replace it with a new concrete pier.

-Dennis Bright is a digital producer at News13.
-Dennis is a West Virginia native and graduate of Marshall University.
-He has won copyediting and journalism awards in Virginia and Ohio.
-Follow Dennis on Twitter and read more of his work here.
+Dennis Bright is a Digital Producer at News13.
+He joined the team in May 2021.
+Dennis is a West Virginia native and a graduate of Marshall University in Huntington, West Virginia.
+Follow Dennis on, Facebook, X, formerly Twitter, and read more of his work here.

 Count on News13 for updates.